morucci/repoxplorer/README.md

 Then open a Web browser to access http://localhost:51000

-Start the RepoXplorer indexer
+#### Start the RepoXplorer indexer

 ```Shell
 python ~/repoxplorer/bin/repoxplorer-indexer
 ```

-In order to run the indexer continuously you can use the command argument "--forever".
+In order to run the indexer continuously you can use the command's argument "--forever".

-#### Install systemd unit file for the web UI
+#### Install systemd unit file for the web UI:

 You can install the systemd unit file for the web UI.
 Be sure to set the correct path to the uwsgi tool, the config.py file